johnpeart/johnpeart.github.io/src/posts/blogpost/2019-06-02-building-a-eurovision-scoreboard.md

 The `url` argument is constructed from the `YOUR-SPREADSHEET-ID` you hunted down earlier.

 Whereas the URL for the document in a browser will load the Google Sheets app, I needed the data in a raw format.
 Google offers a JSONP API for this purpose.
-The URL we need for our script's `url` argument is in this format:
+The URL we need for our script’s `url` argument is in this format:

 ```
 https://spreadsheets.google.com/feeds/cells/YOUR-SPREADSHEET-ID/1/public/basic?alt=json-in-script&callback=YOUR-CALLBACK